 Keeping contact with family, friends, or other hikers requires good cell phone service.

 Having a way to communicate with others while on the trail can be very useful, but most importantly, for safety purposes.

 Photography and Videos

 We all love the amazing images that we can capture with our phones, and we have come to expect to be able to share them, whether through Facebook, Instagram, or many other social apps.

 Most of us use them as a replacement for point-and-shoot cameras, and depending on the type of phone you have, it may be better than most cheap digital cameras.

 Getting directions from our phone, like a GPS device, is pretty much second nature to us nowadays, and we expect that we will be able to get there without issue.

 Having a daily check for weather updates before your hike can give you an early warning or preparation to change your plans if needed.

-Without these, you can put yourself in a dangerous situation with the weather change.
+Without these, you can be in a dangerous situation with the weather change.

 What if you encounter wildlife and get chased back to your tent?
 Or someone rips open your tent and gets inside it?

 For safety, emergencies, and more, there is only one thing that will work – having cell phone service.

 With all cell phone services, there can be carrier issues.
 Each carrier uses a different frequency for its cell service.

 The Appalachian Trail falls on Verizon’s older CDMA system.
-For some users, that means no phone calls or text messages can be made from their AT device at all because they do not have the latest update to properly work with the Verizon towers.
+For some users, no phone calls or text messages can be made from their AT device because they do not have the latest update to work with the Verizon towers properly.

 In addition, some people have specific phones that will not work on the trail with any cell provider.

 For most people, their service along the trail is comparable to what they have in their home area.
 Just like you would expect calls and text messages at home, you will receive them on your hike as well.